dwiavinia/research-progress/progress log/2025-11-08_week05_general_VC.md

+- **Previous Discussion (Key points)**
+   - Integration requires not only technical modeling but also **new institutional frameworks**.
+   - Should consider how different actors (company, university, city) **coordinate and share responsibilities**.
+   - The concept of value capture shows how transport investment can raise nearby land or business value, and part of that gain can be reinvested to support the transport system.
+The main idea is that public transport alone is rarely profitable, but becomes more sustainable when connected to wider economic value or shared funding mechanisms.
+   - Several local examples show how shared funding could support more sustainable transport services.
+The Micron Shuttle is currently private but could benefit from coordination with public buses.
+Kurose University once operated its own bus service but found it costly, leading to discussions on cost-sharing with the city.
+Another example is Yume Town, a commercial center that benefits from bus routes and improved accessibility; such businesses could potentially contribute to transport development as part of a shared-benefit arrangement.
+These cases illustrate small-scale collaborations where public and private actors share responsibilities to maintain better mobility services.
+   - Idea of “New Style PPP”**
+     - Not a large-scale PPP project, but localized collaboration between city, business, and institution.
+     - Focused on service-level improvement and cost-sharing
+   - Simulation–Policy Link: MATSim simulation should connect to **who benefits** and **how cost could be shared**.

 **LITERATURE REVIEW**
 Francesca Medda (2012) — *Land Value Capture Finance for Transport Accessibility*
 - *Journal of Transport Geography*, Vol. 25, pp. 154–161.